feranco/feranco.github.io/_posts/2018-02-16-random-numbers-generation.md

 int two_dice ( )
 {
    std::default_random_engine e{};
-   std::uniform_int_distribution<int> d{1, 6};
+   std::uniform_int_distribution<int> d{1, 12};
    return d(e);
 }

 {% endhighlight %}

 Every engine shall be always initialized through a value that is the starting point or seed of the generated sequences.
-As we did above, an engine can be default-initialized.
+In the example above the engine was default-initialized, but it is also possible to provide an explicit starting value (a seed) to its constructor:

+{% highlight cpp %}
+   std::default_random_engine e{121181};
+{% endhighlight %}

+When a program is run multiple times, an engine will always produce the same sequence if it is always initialized with the same seed.
+Even if this behaviour can be very useful while debugging a program, in many contexts it is undesireable and problematic.
+The best way to avoid replicated sequences is to use an object of type random_device to obtain a seed:

+{% highlight cpp %}
+std::random_device         rdev{};
+std::default_random_engine e{rdev()};
+{% endhighlight %}

 use random_device once to seed the random number generator named mt. random_device() is slower than mt19937, but it does not need to be seeded because it requests random data from your operating system